Friday September 11, 2009

 Jeter's First HIt

-I always thought I was at the game, back in May 1995 at the Kingdome (R.I.P.), when Derek Jeter made his major league debut.
-I thought I remembered some announcement or talk or such.
-The Yankees have this kid they just brought up...
-But then I read Jack Curry's piece on Jeter's debut—published on the day Jeter tied Lou Gehrig for most career hits by a Yankee—and this morning I checked the shoebox full of old ticket stubs I have from the ‘90s, that, for whatever perverse reason, I’ve never been able to throw away, and discovered I wasn't there for Jeter's first game.
+I always thought I was at the game at the Kingdome when Derek Jeter made his major league debut.
+I thought I remembered some announcement or at least chatter among the Seattle fans: The Yankees have this kid they just brought up...
+But then I read Jack Curry's piece on Jeter's debut—published on the day Jeter tied Lou Gehrig for most career hits by a Yankee—and checked the shoebox full of old ticket stubs I have from the ‘90s that I’ve never been able to throw away, and discovered I wasn't there for Jeter's first game.

 I was there for Jeter's first hit.
 Tuesday, May 30, 1995.
 Aisle 313, row 1, seat 8.
 7:05 PM. $8.00.

-I used to write highlights on the back of these ticket stubs—that's part of why I kept them, I guess—and Jeter obviously wasn't on my mind in that May 30th game.
+I used to write highlights on the back of the ticket stubs—that's part of why I kept them—and Jeter obviously wasn't on my mind in that May 30th game.
 The previous ticket stub, from May 27, simply says: “Balt 11, Seattle 4: First Griffey-less game.”
 The stub before that, May 26, reads: “Seattle 8, Balt 3; RJ 13 Ks; KGJr solo HR; Junior injures wrist, out for 3 months.”
 Yeah it was that game.
 That's what Mariners fans were thinking about when Jeter first showed up.

 The May 30th ticket stub simply says: “Seattle 7, NY 3: 5-run 8th inning—all runs with two outs.”
-The beginning of that “Refuse to Lose” stuff, I guess.
-Not to wax Rizzs here.
-Not to get all Rizzsy on you.
+The beginning of “Refuse to Lose.”

-There might have been talk about it when Jeter singled to lead off the top of the fifth—particularly when they retrieved the ball.
-“Hey, it's that kid's first hit.”
+There might have been talk about it when Jeter singled to lead off the top of the fifth—particularly when they retrieved the ball: “It's that kid's first hit.”
 Maybe that's why I remembered it.
 Or misremembered it.